confluentinc/cp-docker-images/docs/quickstart.rst

 Cleanup
 +++++++

 Once you're done, cleaning up is simple.
-Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers we created in the steps above for your target Docker Host.
-Because we allowed Kafka and ZooKeeper to store data on their respective containers, there are no additional volumes to clean up.
+Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers you created in the steps above for your target Docker Host.
+Because you allowed Kafka and ZooKeeper to store data on their respective containers, there are no additional volumes to clean up.
 If you also want to remove the Docker machine you used, you can do so using ``docker-machine rm <your machine name>``.